 When we get more sleep our life expectancy is longer, the tendency to have accidents, for example in traffic, is much lower, and even the risk of a whole range of sickness from viruses and chronic ailments such as depression is significantly reduced.

 We can also think, concentrate and remember much better.
-We can learn more fluidly, are much more creative, and have better problem-solving capacities.
+We can learn more fluidly, and are much more creative, and have better problem-solving capacities.

 We can also think and recall better, make better decisions, and focus on what is truly important to us.